GravityGravity/ASL-GestureNet/README.md

 # ✋ ASL-GestureNet

-## 📌 Project Overview (Quick Glance)
+##  Project Overview

 **ASL-GestureNet** is a real-time American Sign Language recognition system that reads **21-point hand keypoints** from a webcam and classifies them into ASL letters.
 It runs live on video, predicts gestures frame-by-frame, and shows the recognized character as an on-screen caption.

 ###### **Authors**
 - [GravityGravity](https://github.com/GravityGravity)